 The north-west of the island also includes the very beautiful city at Palermo (and neighbour Bagheria), in a great scenic location.
 From Palermo be sure to also visit the cathedral at Monreale and Terrasini, the town of Partinico and the resort at Cinisi, and the castle at Carini.
 The archeological site at Iato (San Giuseppe Jato) is also noteworthy.

-Off the north-east coast of Sicily, a very popular destination to visit in this part of Italy are the Aeolian Islands, including Lipari, Filicudi, Stromboli, Volcano and the small islands of Panarea and Ustica.
+One of the beach resorts here is Capo d'Orlando and off the north-east coast of Sicily, a very popular destination to visit in this part of Italy are the Aeolian Islands, including Lipari, Filicudi, Stromboli, Vulcano and the small islands of Panarea and Ustica.

 Most Beautiful Villages - Sicily